VAD/BANYAN

 Banyan/Vad Stage A

 This is a Vad I collected from an abandoned factory in the Dombivali MIDC where it was growing in a boggy place stagnant with waterlogged slush.
 It came off easily from the ground and had sufficient roots.
-But although it had a thick trunk, site due to its being spotted near to a wall, all its branches had started from almost one point and had grown straight up for about 4 ft. in length.
+But although it had a thick trunk, due to its being spotted near to a wall, all its branches had started from almost one point and had grown straight up for about 4 ft. in length.
 However, as the tree had an abundance of roots, I reduced its tap-root and potted it up directly in a large flat cement pot with ample room for root growth.
 For the first 2 years I kept on feeding it with nitrogenous fertilizer; feeding was not reduced even in winter except that the thrust shifted to less nitrogen and more phosphates & potassium.
 This ensured that the plant stored up enough energy to respond to the plan I had in mind.

 Banyan/Vad Stage B